-Of all the strokes of good fortune that the Beatles had, perhaps none was as great as the day that their failed Decca audition tape wound up in the hands of producer Sir George Martin.
+Of all the strokes of good fortune that the Beatles had, perhaps none was as great as the day that their failed Decca audition tape wound up in the hands of the late producer George Martin.
 So great was Martin’s contribution to their music that he is one of the few people who could truly lay claim to being called the Fifth Beatle.

 Born on Jan.
 3, 1926, Martin studied piano and oboe at the Guildhall School of Music and Drama after a stint in the Royal Navy during World War II.
 In 1950, he joined Parlophone Records, an imprint of EMI.
 He guided the company from a lightly regarded classical label to a profitable comedy one on the strength of hits by Flanders and Swann, the Goon Show (featuring Peter Sellers, Spike Milligan and Harry Secombe) and the Beyond the Fringe troupe, which included Peter Cook and Dudley Moore.

 As the Beatles grew as songwriters, Martin’s keen ears were there to guide them.
-Sitting on a stool, he’d listen to John Lennon and Paul McCartney play their songs on acoustic guitars and figure out what was needed, even adding piano to their early records.
+Sitting on a stool, he’d listen to John Lennon and Paul McCartney play their songs on acoustic guitars and figure out what was needed, even adding his own piano to their early records.
 When they wanted to add orchestral instruments, Martin drew upon his classical background to write out charts and conduct the musicians.
-He also composed and arranged the scores for the Beatles' films ‘A Hard Day’s Night,’ ‘Help!’ and ‘Yellow Submarine.’
+He also composed and arranged the scores for the Beatles' films A Hard Day’s Night, Help! and Yellow Submarine.

-But it’s the period between 1966-7 where Martin’s collaboration with the group reached full steam.
-He and his engineers worked tirelessly with the Beatles in their experiments with loops, tape speeds, backward recording and editing to create the psychedelic masterpieces ‘Revolver’ and ’Sgt.
-Pepper’s Lonely Hearts Club Band.’
+But it’s the period between 1966-67 where Martin’s collaboration with the group reached full steam.
+He and his engineers worked tirelessly with the Beatles in their experiments with loops, tape speeds, backward recording and editing to create the psychedelic masterpieces Revolver and Sgt.
+Pepper’s Lonely Hearts Club Band.

 Martin continued to work steadily after the Beatles broke up, producing hit albums by artists as diverse as America, Jeff Beck, Cheap Trick and the Mahavishnu Orchestra.
 McCartney and Starr enlisted Martin’s services several times during their solo careers.
 He also oversaw the remastering of the Beatles' catalog when the classic records were first released on CD in 1987.